weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/img2vec-neural.md

 Key notes:

-- This module is not available on Weaviate Cloud Services (WCS).
+- This module is not available on Weaviate Cloud (WCD).
 - Enabling this module will enable the [`nearImage` search operator](#additional-search-operator).
 - Model encapsulated in a Docker container.
 - This module is not compatible with Auto-schema.
 You must define your classes manually as [shown below](#class-configuration).